storacha/w3infra/README.md

 API token for [Mailslurp](https://www.mailslurp.com/), which is used in [integration tests](./test/integration.test.js).
 To invalidate or refresh tokens, head to the [Mailslurp dashboard](https://app.mailslurp.com/dashboard/).

+#### `GITHUB_CLIENT_ID`

+GitHub OAuth client ID, for login via OAuth.
+This is optional, but necessary if you want to login with GitHub.

+#### `GITHUB_CLIENT_SECRET`

+GitHub OAuth client secret, for login via OAuth.
+This is optional, but necessary if you want to login with GitHub.

 ### Secrets

 Set production secrets in aws SSM via [`sst secrets`](https://docs.sst.dev/config#sst-secrets).
 The region must be set to the one you deploy that stage to